 Case Studies - Nominating a wrong occupation

-For example, if the mistake was in the nature of a clerical or typographical error, you could argue that the nominated occupation was other than as specified in the application form: Pavuluri v MIBP FCA 502 at .
+If the mistake was clerical or typographical, you could argue that the nominated occupation was other than as specified in the application form: Pavuluri v MIBP FCA 502 at .
 However, there is no guarantee that this argument would succeed.
-Furthermore, it may not necessarily be enough that the applicant ‘made a mistake’ as a result of incorrect advice or lack of legal advice when completing the form: Chen v MIAC FMCA 859; and Pavuluri v MIBP FCA 502.
+It is not necessarily enough that the applicant ‘made a mistake’ as a result of incorrect advice or lack thereof when completing the form: Chen v MIAC FMCA 859; and Pavuluri v MIBP FCA 502.

 Singh (Migration) AATA 5586